PowerShell/DscResources/DscResource.Template/TEMPLATE_README.md

 - {ModuleName} throughout to match the name of the resource module.
 - { Description of the module ... } to match the description of your module.
-- Change the 'Code of Conduct' section to one that you want you and your contributors to follow.
 - {token} to your token for AppVeyor.
 - Update the section "How to contribute".
 Can also point to your contributing guidelines in a CONTRIBUTING.md.